coachshea/neo-pipe/readme.md

 ```

 As expected, the "operator" mapping leaves the user in operator-pending mode
-and sends the results of the operator to the com.
+and sends the results of the operator to neopipe\_com.
 The "visual" mapping
 sends the viusally selected text, and the "line" mapping send the current
 line.
 By default these will be mapped to: